Fist of the North Star has loads of these, Souther probably being the most accurate, based on his childhood-crappitude-to-adult-bastardry ratio.

 Chou too, actually, who appears to be just a cheerful Kansai psycho who really likes swords.

-Surprisingly the Gag Dub of Shin Chan gives one for Penny's and her mother's violent behavior by saying that her father abuses them.
+Surprisingly the Gag Dub of Crayon Shin-chan gives one for Penny's and her mother's violent behavior by saying that her father abuses them.
 In the original no explanation was ever given for there violent outburst.

-Not a villain, just a Jerk Ass, but Kanda Yu of D Gray Man turns out to have a very good reason for being so aloof and cynical.
-Namely, this, over and over again for months.
+Not a villain, just a Jerkass, but Kanda Yu of D.Gray-Man turns out to have a very good reason for being so aloof and cynical.
+Namely, months if not years of painful-to-lethal experiments.
 Additionally, he was created artificially and knows it, grew up with very little human affection, and was eventually forced to fight the closest thing to a friend he had to the death.
 However, other characters with incredibly traumatic backstories normally turn into The Pollyanna instead.

 It gets worse.
 The Second Exorcist project, which Kanda is a product of, involved implanting the brains of dead Exorcists into new bodies, and he eventually started regaining memories of his own death.
 Kanda's life sucks so much that using an Exposition Beam to show someone his memories qualifies as Mind Rape.